philadams-zz/pluckr/README.txt

     pluckr -f 1,2 sample1.csv != pluckr -f 2,1 sample1.csv

-You can also use Python's negative indices... grab the first and last cols:
+You can use Python's negative indices... grab the first and last cols:

     pluckr -f 1,-1 sample1.csv

+And you can mix in ranges for column selection:

+    pluckr -f 2,4-6,9 sample1.csv

 Can't be sure which columns exist or what their indices are?